Jovito Salonga

-Jovito "Jovy" Reyes Salonga, KGCR ([hoˈvito sɐˈlɔŋga]; June 22, 1920 – March 10, 2016) was a Filipino politician and lawyer, as well as a leading opposition leader during the regime of Ferdinand Marcos from the declaration of martial law in 1972 until the People Power Revolution in 1986, which removed Marcos from power.
-Salonga was the 14th President of the Senate of the Philippines, serving from 1987 to 1992.
+Jovito Reyes Salonga, KGCR ([hoˈvito sɐˈlɔŋga]; June 22, 1920 – March 10, 2016) also called "Ka Jovy," was a Filipino lawyer and politician, as well as a leading opposition leader during the regime of Ferdinand Marcos from the declaration of martial law in 1972 until the People Power Revolution in 1986, which removed Marcos from power.
+Salonga was then elected as the 14th president of the Senate of the Philippines and the first one after the new Constitution was just ratified, serving from 1987 up to his retirement from politics in 1992.

+Salonga was known as the “Nation’s Premier Fiscalizer.”
+He is the only person to top the bar exam and the senatorial race multiple times (with the sole record of three elections garnering the highest number of popular votes in 1965, 1971, and 1987 immediately after People Power).

 Early life and education

-Jovito Salonga was born in poverty in Pasig on June 22, 1920.
+Jovito Salonga was born in poverty in Brgy.
+San Miguel, Pasig on June 22, 1920.
 His father was a Presbyterian pastor, Esteban Salonga and his mother, Bernardita Dinang Reyes, was a market vendor.
 His parents married in 1904.
 Jovito Salonga, the youngest of five brothers, worked his way through college and law school as a proofreader in the publishing firm of his eldest brother, Isayas.
-During his senior year at the College of Law at the University of the Philippines (U.P.), he quit his job to prepare for the bar exam.
-Due to the beginning of World War II, he postponed taking the Philippine Bar Examination until 1944, when he and Jose W. Diokno, a future ally in the Senate and during martial law, both topped the bar with a grade point average of 95.3%.
+He spent time shoe-shining and selling newspapers in the streets of Pasig.
+Salonga graduated at Pasig Elementary School.
+During his senior year at the College of Law at the University of the Philippines (U.P.) in Manila, he quit his job to prepare for the bar exam.
+Due to the beginning of World War II, he postponed taking the Philippine Bar Examination until 1944, when he topped the bar with a then-record grade point average of 95.3%.